-31See Fleurbaey and Maniquet (forth.).
+46See Fleurbaey and Maniquet (forth.).

 In conclusion, money-metric utilities and equivalent incomes, linked to the egalitarian-equivalent approach from the theory of fairness and to social choice theory, might deserve more interest than they have received so far.
-Linked to the liberal egalitarian philosophy that underlies the theory of fair allocation, this approach takes an interesting middle-ground position in the debate on welfarism.
+This approach takes an interesting middle-ground position in the debate on welfarism.
 It is distinctively non welfarist because it compares individual situations in terms of "resources" broadly construed - more precisely in terms of equivalent sets B{λ} - instead of subjective utility, but it retains a key element of welfarism by respecting the Pareto principle.
 The main limitation of the approach is that it has so far been applied to special economic models dealing with particular allocation problems.
 A rigorous analysis of the definition of the sets B{λ} in a richer context remains to be done, but intuitive applications in terms of equivalent income are quite easy to conceive.